 \begin{definition}[Rank] The $rank$ of a matrix $\bA\in \real^{m\times n}$ is the dimension of the column space of $\bA$.
-That is, the rank of $\bA$ is equal to the maximal number of linearly independent columns of $\bA$, and is also the maximal number of linearly independent rows of $\bA$.
+That is, the rank of $\bA$ is equal to the maximum number of linearly independent columns of $\bA$, and is also the maximum number of linearly independent rows of $\bA$.
 The rank of $\bA$ is equal to the rank of its transpose, $\bA^\top$.
-Additionally, $\bA$ is said to have full rank if its rank is equal to $min\{m,n\}$.
+Additionally, $\bA$ is said to have full rank if its rank equals $\min\{m,n\}$.
 Specifically, given a vector $\bu \in \real^m$ and a vector $\bv \in \real^n$, then the $m\times n$ matrix $\bu\bv^\top$ is of rank 1.
-In short, the rank of a matrix is equal to: \begin{itemize} \item number of linearly independent columns; \item number of linearly independent rows; \item and remarkably, these are always the same (see Theorem~\ref{lemma:equal-dimension-rank}, p.~\pageref{lemma:equal-dimension-rank}). \end{itemize} \end{definition}
+In short, the rank of a matrix is equal to: \begin{itemize} \item the number of linearly independent columns; \item the number of linearly independent rows; \item and remarkably, these two quantities are always equal (see Theorem~\ref{theorem:equal-dimension-rank}). \end{itemize} \end{definition}

 \begin{exercise}[Rank of matrix addition] Let $\bA$ and $\bB$ be two matrices with ranks $a$ and $b$, respectively.
 Show that the rank of $\bA + \bB$ is at most $a + b$ and at least $\abs{a-b}$. \end{exercise}